Event Management

 Darine Sabadova, University of Surrey, UK

-Katie Schlenker, Univesity of Technology Sydney, Australia
+Katie Schlenker, University Technology Sydney, Australia

-Hugues Seraphin, Winchester Universtiy, UK
+Hugues Seraphin, Winchester University, UK

 Ryan Snelgrove, University of Waterloo, Canada